tommysundstrom/middleman-layout-switchboard/README.md

 If not found, it will look for New Zealand.

-Then it will look for a tag.
+Then it will look for a 'Sweden' tag.
 This behaves slightly different.
 It will look for a `tags:` option, parse it into individual tags and see if any of those matches.

 ## License